berkesenli/Bank-Management-System/README.md

-his is a basic console application written in C that simulates the account creation and sign-in process for a banking system.
+This is a basic console application written in C that simulates the account creation and sign-in process for a banking system.
 It includes input validation and saves the entered user data to a local text file on the Windows operating system.

 🌟 Features